 Participants and experimental design

 Nine male elite floorball players were invited to participate in the study.
 The participants were screened for cardiovascular disease using the Lausanne Recommendations questionnaire, physical examination, two-dimensional echocardiography, and resting 12-lead ECG interpreted according to recommendations in athletes[15].
 All participants were informed in detail of the experimental procedures and gave their written consent for participation.
-The study was approved by the regional ethics committee and all procedures adhered to the Declaration of Helsinki.
+The study was approved by the regional ethics committee, and all procedures adhered to the Declaration of Helsinki.

-Two different types of standardized exercise tests: a cycle ergometer test and a Yo-Yo IR2 test, were carried out on different occasions with a 6-mo interval.
+Two different types of standardized exercise tests, a cycle ergometer test and a Yo-Yo IR2 test, were carried out on different occasions with a 6-mo interval.
 All testing sessions were performed indoors in air-conditioned facilities with a set temperature of 20°C and a humidity of approximately 50%.
 The participants were instructed to avoid all physical activity 48 h prior to the tests.
-Venous blood samples were collected before the tests, 0 h, 2 h, 6 h, and 24 h after the tests to measure levels of hs-cTnT.
-Blood lactate levels were measured before and at different time-points after the cycle ergometer test.
+Venous blood samples were collected before the tests and 0, 2, 6, and 24 h after the tests to measure levels of hs-cTnT.
+Blood lactate levels were measured before and at different timepoints after the cycle ergometer test.

 Cycle ergometer test

-A cycle ergometer test was performed on a computer-controlled, mechanically braked cycle ergometer (Ergomedic 839, Monark, Vansbro, Sweden).
+A cycle ergometer test was performed on a computer-controlled, mechanically braked cycle ergometer (Ergomedic 839; Monark, Vansbro, Sweden).
 The initial workload was set to 120 W and the resistance was increased 20 W every minute up to 300 W where, if reached, the participants pedaled until exhaustion.
-Pedal rate was kept constant at 60-65 revolutions per minute.
+Pedal rate was kept constant at 60-65 revolutions per min.
 A 12-lead electrocardiogram (ECG), including heart rate (HR), was monitored throughout the test (Cardiolex EC Sense Software, Cardiolex, Solna, Sweden).
 No participant was asked to terminate prematurely due to adverse cardiovascular events, and the ECG gave no indication of ischemia or arrhythmias.
 All participants (n = 9) reported leg fatigue as the cause of termination.

 Yo-Yo IR2 test

-The participants completed a Yo-Yo IR2 test that consisted of repeated shuttle runs between a starting line and finishing line marked by cones 20 meters apart.
-A third cone was placed 5 meters behind the starting line.
+The participants completed a Yo-Yo IR2 test that consisted of repeated shuttle runs between a starting line and finishing line marked by cones 20 m apart.
+A third cone was placed 5 m behind the starting line.
 The running speed was dictated by beeps from a CD player, using the Team Beep Test Software 4.1 for PC (Bitworks Design, Cheltenham, United Kingdom).
-The initial speed was 13 km/h and increased progressively for each covered level; 2 km/h after the first level, 1 km/h after the second level and then 0.5 km/h for the following levels.
-Between each running bout of 2 x 20 meters, the participants had a 10 s period of active recovery jogging around the cone behind the starting line[16].
+The initial speed was 13 km/h and increased progressively for each covered level; 2 km/h after the first level, 1 km/h after the second level, and then 0.5 km/h for the following levels.
+Between each running bout of 2 x 20 m, the participants had a 10 s period of active recovery jogging around the cone behind the starting line[16].
 A test supervisor was placed at each end line to ensure that the participants completed the full distance.
 When a participant first failed to complete a shuttle run in the designated time (i.e. before the beep), a warning was given by the supervisor at the end line.
 When a participant failed to complete a shuttle run a second time or felt unable to complete another shuttle due to exhaustion, the test was terminated.
 The performance time was registered.
-HR was measured throughout the test using a Polar S810 heart rate monitor (Polar Electro Oy, Kempele, Finland).
+HR was measured throughout the test using a Polar S810 HR monitor (Polar Electro Oy, Kempele, Finland).

 Laboratory assays